programmfabrik/easydb-documentation/content/releases/5.91/index.en.md

 ### Fixed

 - **Search**: When filtering empty searches with hierarchical object types, the top-level filter is now no longer automatically removed for top-level-only searches.
-- **Script Runner**: Fields Migrator did not work for masks with splitters.
+- **ScriptExecuter**: Fields Migrator did not work for masks with splitters.
 - **Datamodel**: Reverse Edit was always displayed as deactivated in the "Current" data model, even if it was activated.
 - **Datamodel**: Display of localized name for reverse object types was incorrect under certain circumstances.
 - **Editor**: Sending time zones was corrected when saving (easydb 6).